-For years the Silver Star Families of America, along with other wonderful organizations, has fought against the stigma associated with PTSD.
+For years the Silver Star Families of America, along with other wonderful organizations, has fought against the stigma associated with PTS.
 It seems that PTSD is one of the few remaining wounds of war that people don’t want to talk about.

 Yes, I said “wounds.”
 Just like a civilian, a Soldier comes from God as a complete package; body, mind and soul.
 Wounds of the mind can be as devastating as wounds of the body.
 You cannot amputate a wounded mind.

-PTSD is not a personality disorder; it is a result of war or an experience so far out of the ordinary that the mind doesn’t know what to do.
+PTS is not a personality disorder; it is a result of war or an experience so far out of the ordinary that the mind doesn’t know what to do.

 The mission of the SSFOA is to remember, honor and assist the wounded.
 We help people to remember by giving the wounded a Silver Star Banner.
 When people see a Banner or a Silver Star Flag they KNOW it represents the sacrifice so many have made for us, in blood and in pain, in mind and in body.